udemyDevops/CI-CD-with-Jenkins/Build-triggers/readme.md

 > Syntax of the command --> curl -I -X POST http://(TokenForUser)@(JobURL without http://) -H "CRUMB"

 > eg: curl -I -X POST http://admin:86df83e602414bae9f0ad90588a92233@JenkinsServerIP:8080/job/Build/build?token=mybuildtoken -H "Jenkins-Crumb:86df83e602414bae9f0ad90588a9223306ab5e103d7749a88f5bc92ff505c183"

+#### Build after other projects are built
+* For this we use a freestyle job that will be triggered after the job of previous pipeline (used in above sections) is completed

+* Jenkins Dashboard --> click on '+ New Item' --> give a name and select item type as 'freestyle project' (for practice) --> ok --> under Build --> add build step --> Execute Shell --> (echo "test test") --> save

+* Now in the pipeline --> configure --> Build triggers --> select `Build after other projects are built` and enter the name of the pipeline (Job name) to trigger this (freestyle) job --> save

+> Now, run the job added as a trigger.
+Once it is finished should trigger the freestyle job